 Join us for our exciting new breakfast series on the Indo-Pacific.
 Running over five consecutive Fridays (8am-10am), take time to examine the Indo-Pacific as a strategic concept encompassing China, India, Japan, Indonesia, the Philippines, Vietnam and other outward-looking trading states and strategic actors, including the USA.
-Consider the implications for Australia’s national security and interests, force posture, alliances and international relations.
-Deep dive into each of these regional actors to understand the geopolitical relationships, the economic and security connections, and developments on the horizon.

 Scope and content